• HOME

 24. Never interrupt the instructor when speaking.

 25. Members of the dojo are from many diverse backgrounds.
 There will Zero tolerance regarding any prejudice comments.
-You will be asked to leave wihtout notice.
+You will be asked to leave without notice.

 26. If a training partner is too rough, just tell them politely that they are.
 If they continue to disregard your comment, please tell the instructor.